michellexchen/Independent-Study/MASTER.md

 **Michelle Chen:**         To you personally?

-**AA:**         (relationship talk lol) (?)
+**AA:**         (relationship talk lol)

 **AA:**         Yeah, okay, so anyways.
 Okay, I&#39;m just going to say quickly what each—or not quickly, but I&#39;ll just do an overview about each class.
 So yeah, 308, I enjoyed the material, or at least I enjoyed the work because I think it was satisfying for me to design a software system and then see it in front of my eyes.
 It also made me more optimistic about software engineering, but I realize most software engineering is not what 308 is like, which is kind of sad because I enjoyed 308.
 But, um, anyways, um, yeah.
 So I think I got really lucky also with my groups.
-I think especially in my self-society(?) group and my last focus(?) group were both really good, and I generally just had good teams and people that tried hard and I didn&#39;t have any issues with them.
+I think especially in my cell-society group and my last VOOGAsalad group were both really good, and I generally just had good teams and people that tried hard and I didn&#39;t have any issues with them.
 I will note that I think—I mean, obviously, each of my groups was heavily male.
 I want to say, my first two groups—so the group that was, like, 2-3 people and then the group that was, like, 4-5 or something, I think all of those were all male.
 There&#39;s a maximum of one woman who was in both of those groups combined.
 And then my last group was only two women out of ten people.
 And so it was, like, all guys.
 I don&#39;t—honestly, to be completely honest, if I wasn&#39;t a guy, I don&#39;t think I would&#39;ve enjoyed it as much just because it would have been very weird not being—like, by being the only non-guy in the room, I want to say.
 So I got kind of lucky.
 But, at the same time, the people I was working with were pretty nice and they weren&#39;t weird and annoying and try-hard and stuff.
 So, I think, overall, I had a good experience.
-And the last project we did for blue solid(?) was really, really ambitious and it was really hard, but we spent a lot of freaking time on it and it was honestly a lot of fun.
+And the last project we did for VOOGAsalad was really, really ambitious and it was really hard, but we spent a lot of freaking time on it and it was honestly a lot of fun.

 **Michelle Chen:**         I remember.